Single-quasiparticle eigenstate thermalization: Quantum quenches and equilibration

 \section{Quantum quenches and equilibration}

-Finally we turn our attention to the consequences of single-quasiparticle eigenstate thermalization for nonequilibrium quantum dynamics.
-In a recent work~\cite{lydzba_mierzejewski_23}, it has been proved that the equilibration of observables in the many-body states is guaranteed for quadratic Hamiltonians that comply with the single-particle eigenstate thermalization.
+Finally, we turn our attention to the consequences of single-quasiparticle eigenstate thermalization ansatz for the nonequilibrium quantum dynamics.
+In a recent work~\cite{lydzba_mierzejewski_23}, it has been demonstrated that this ansatz does not imply thermalization of quadratic systems with a~non-vanishing particle density.
+Specifically, the infinite-time averages of expectation values of observables disagree (agree) with the predictions of the Gibbs ensemble (the generalized Gibbs ensemble).
+Simultaneously, the equilibration of observables in the many-body states is guaranteed for quadratic Hamiltonians that comply with the single-particle eigenstate thermalization.
 In this section, we show that it is also guaranteed for quadratic Hamiltonians that comply with the single-quasiparticle eigenstate thermalization.

 We consider a quantum quench protocol, in which we prepare a system in a pure many-body state $|\Psi_0\rangle$, and evolve it under a Hamiltonian $\hat{H}=\sum_{\alpha=1}^{V}2\epsilon_\alpha \hat{f}_{\alpha}^\dagger\hat{f}_{\alpha}$, for which $|\Psi_0\rangle$ is not an eigenstate.
 We focus on one-body observables $\hat{O}= \sum_{i,j=1}^{V} O_{ij}\hat{c}_{i}^\dagger\hat{c}_{j}$ of rank $\mathbf{O}(1)$, namely, on one-body observables that have an $\mathbf{O}(1)$ number of nondegenerate eigenvalues in the single-particle spectrum.
 The simplest examples of such observables are the site occupation operator $\hat n_i = \hat c_i^\dagger \hat c_i$ studied in Sec.~\ref{sec:sqETH}, and the quasimomentum occupation operator that in one dimension has the simple form $\hat m_k = \sum_{l,j=1}^V \frac{1}{V} e^{i(l-j)k} \hat c_l^\dagger \hat c_j$.
 However, the analysis can be generalized to extensive observables with rank $\mathbf{O}(V)$.